 Contaminants of Emerging Concern in wastewater

-Contaminants of Emerging Concern (CECs) are chemicals and toxics that have been found in waterbodies that may cause ecological or human health impacts and are not currently regulated.
-In wastewater, one of the most common types of CECs are pharmaceuticals and personal care products.
-Following the Orca Task Force recommendations, we are working to address toxic contaminants in Washington’s water.
+Contaminants of Emerging Concern (CECs) are natural or manmade chemicals that have been found in waterbodies that may cause ecological or human health impacts and are not currently regulated.
+CECs in wastewater can range from pharmaceuticals and personal care product ingredients to industrial chemicals.
+We are working to better understand the sources and effects of CECs in wastewater.

 Why this matters

-Many of these products come from human waste.
-Wastewater Treatment Plants (WWTP) and septic systems were not designed to treat CECs, especially PPCPs.
-WWTPs were originally designed to handle easily degradable organic material like human waste at high concentrations.
+Many of these chemicals come from human waste and other sources that end up at wastewater treatment facilities.
+Wastewater treatment facilities and septic systems were not designed to treat and remove CECs.
+Wastewater facilities were originally designed to handle easily degradable organic material, like human waste, at high concentrations.
 CECs tend to be larger, more complex compounds that are found in low concentrations.
 Traditional treatment may remove some types of CECs from waste; however, there are multiple common CECs that are not removed by standard biological treatment.
 There are some newer, more advanced treatment technology options that can remove these contaminants.

 What is Ecology doing?